apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

   (at least, the sort 'round Tannis's dig site in The Droughts, and in Athenas)
 * Diamond Armory console?
 * Check CZ47's Faster NPCs mod (and make a note about compatibility, if need be)
+* I ended up reducing `global_scale` from 5 to 4 at the end of Athenas, because the other container tightening I did there ended up making them sort of seem *too* fast.
+Even at 4x, things still seem quite good, IMO.
+May want to doublecheck some stuff from before then, though, to just to be sure:
+  * Statue printer/scanner
+  * Taking Flight elevator
+  * Meridian Outskirts elevators

 Changelog
 =========

 **v1.0.0** - *(unreleased)*
+ * Reduced our "standard" speed improvement from 5x to 4x
  * Fixed Typhon Dead Drop Chests
  * Tightened up various chest-opening animations (including digistruct contents)
  * Added Vault Card chest-opening animation